 The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States ("GAAP").
-Any reference in these notes to applicable guidance is meant to
+Any reference in these notes to applicable guidance is meant to refer to the authoritative GAAP as found in the Accounting Standard Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").

 The Company considered its going concern disclosure requirements in accordance with ASC 205-40-50.
-The Company has performed an analysis and concluded substantial doubt exists with respect to the Company being able to continue as a going concern through one year from the date of issuance of the consolidated financial statements for the year ended December 31, 2022.
+The Company has performed an analysis and concluded substantial doubt exists with respect to the Company being able to continue as a going concern through one year from the date of issuance of the consolidated financial statements for the year ended December 31, 2023.